sudhs22/simple-json-parser/README.md

 #### Note:
-It's a basic json to Object convertor and takes care of only Classes with basic datatypes.
+It's a basic json to Object convertor.
 #### Sample JSON
 ```
 {